tjfontaine/vm_profile_guest/README.md

-## Profiling KVM Guests with DTrace
+# Profiling VM Guests with DTrace

-Given a Linux environment that has DTrace and KVM you can walk arbitrary VCPU's for their stack traces and print them.
-Tested on OracleLinux 7.2.
+Given a Linux or macOS environment that has DTrace and `KVM` or `Hypervisor.framework` respectively, you can print stack traces for their vCPU's.
+Tested with QEMU on macOS Mojave and Catalina (`-accel hvf`), as well as Oracle Linux 7 with UEK5 (`-enable-kvm`).
+If you supply a symbol file in the format used by `nm`, addresses (if found) will be resolved into their appropriate symbol name.
+The output can be used with tools for producing Flame Graphs.

+## Usage

 ```
 usage: vm_profile_guest.py [-h] --pid PID [--symbol_file SYMBOL_FILE]